Nelyah/manage-students/README.md

     ./setup
 This will create all subfolders for each students.

-If you want to send a mail to all students, edit the ´send_mail_to_students´ script and execute it.
+If you want to send a mail to all students, edit the `send_mail_to_students` script and execute it.

     ./send_mail_to_students

 To see students marks:

     ./get_marks -i 1
 will output marks for TME-solo1.
-Adding the option ´-w´ will effectively write in each student's commentary file the total note (summed of all exercises).
+Adding the option `-w` will effectively write in each student's commentary file the total note (summed of all exercises).
 Some modifications can be made to the global mark (for example: exam submitted late).
 This is done by adding a line beginning with "MALUS".
 Some reason can then be given, and the factor following the colon (:) will be applied.

     MALUS (Je suis de mauvaise humeur) : -6
 Will apply a -6 point malus to the global mark.
-For sending marks to students, edit the file ´send_student_mark´ accordingly then execute it.
+For sending marks to students, edit the file `send_student_mark` accordingly then execute it.

-By running the ´routine.sh´ script, the program will fetch every TME for each student, check their submissions and send you a report.
+By running the `routine.sh` script, the program will fetch every TME for each student, check their submissions and send you a report.

 [1]: https://www-dbufr.ufr-info-p6.jussieu.fr/lmd/2004/dbufr2/auths/